marusyabon/translator/front/README.md

 npm run build
 ```

-After that you can copy the "codebase" folder to the production server
+After that you can copy the 'codebase' folder to the production server

 ### License